waihon/reservation-api/README.md

 ### <a name="windows-10">*Windows 10*</a>
 #### Ruby
 1. Navigate to Ruby installer [downloads page](https://rubyinstaller.org/downloads/) and click the "Ruby+Devkit 2.7.5-1 (x64)" executable installer.
-2. Save the installer to your Desktop, for example, and then run the installer once it has finished downloading.
+2. Save the installer to the Downloads folder, for example, and then run the installer once it has finished downloading.
 3. Read the License Agreement, make sure "I accept the License" is selected, and click "Next".
 4. Accept the default installation folder and make sure all optional tasks are checked, and then click "Install".
-5. On the "Select Components" screen, make sure "Ruby-2.7.5 base files" and "MSYS2 development toollchain" are checked, click "Next" and Ruby will be installed in the `C:\Ruby27-x64` directory.
+5. On the "Select Components" screen, make sure the following are checked:
+   * Ruby-2.7.5 base files
+   * Ruby RI and HTML documentation
+   * MSYS2 development toollchain 2021-11-27
+6. Click "Next" and Ruby will be installed into `C:\Ruby27-x64` directory and MSYS2 will be installed into `C:\Ruby27-x64\msys64` directory.
-6. On the "Completing the Ruby 2.7.5-1-x64 with MSYS2 Setup Wizard" screen, make sure "Run 'ridk install' to setup MSYS2" is checked.
+7. On the "Completing the Ruby 2.7.5-1-x64 with MSYS2 Setup Wizard" screen, make sure "Run 'ridk install' to setup MSYS2 and development toolchain" is checked.
-7. When you click "Finish", a new command window will open asking you which components of MSYS2 you want to install.
+8. When you click "Finish", a new Command Prompt window will open asking you which components of MSYS2 you want to install.
 Choose "1" which is the base MSYS2 installation.
-8. It will proceed to install a bunch of stuff, and then return back to the prompt asking which components you want to install.
+9. It will proceed to install a bunch of stuff, and then return back to the prompt asking which components you want to install.
 You should see the message "MSYS2 seems to be properly installed.
 Go ahead and close that command window.
-9. Open a new command prompt by selecting the Start menu, type `cmd` into the search box, and press Enter.
+10. Open a new Command Prompt window by selecting the Start menu, type `cmd` into the search box, and press Enter.
-10. Verify that Ruby 2.7.5 was successfully installed by typing:
+11. Verify that Ruby 2.7.5 was successfully installed by typing:
     ```
     ruby -v
     ```